hexrw/spapi/api/README.md

 Mirrors [amzn/selling-partner-api-models](https://github.com/amzn/selling-partner-api-models)

+- Converted from OpenAPI v2 (Swagger) to OpenAPI v3 (latest OpenAPI Specification)
+- Contains separate schemas for each API (JSON) as well as a single joined file containing all schemas (YAML)

 ## Description

 This repository contains Swagger models for developers to use to create software to call Selling Partner APIs.
 Developers can use [swagger codegen](https://github.com/swagger-api/swagger-codegen) to generate client libraries from these models.
 Please refer to [selling-partner-api-docs](https://github.com/amzn/selling-partner-api-docs) for additional documentation and read the [Selling Partner API Developer Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md) for instructions to get started.